 Wicca is a religion founded in England by Gerald Gardner in the 1950’s.
 While most Wiccans consider themselves witches, all witches definitely do not identify as Wiccans.
 Witches are simply people who practice magic in one form or another.
 Wicca is an initiatory religion with a clear structure and all Wiccans adhere to the Wiccan rede ‘An it harm none, do what ye will’.
 I myself have encountered this many times.
 You tell someone you’re a witch and they go ‘Oh, so you’re Wiccan!”

-Myth #3 All Witches Worship Satan
+Myth #2 All Witches are Women

 This is probably the most irritating thing I hear.
 Yes, there are witches who worship the Devil, Satanists for example, but most of us actually don’t.
 In order to worship the Devil, you have to acknowledge the Christian mythos, which most modern witches do not.
 It’s like asking Frodo Baggins if he believes in The Force.
 They are two entirely separate world views.
 I will say that many modern practitioners consider the Devil to be a misrendering of earlier indigenous male deities, such as Cernunnos.
 So if you hear of a neopagan worshiping ‘the Devil’ that’s probably who they’re referring to.